 Another main reason Italy continues to be a favourite destination for TEFL teachers are the fairly relaxed rules and requirements to teach English.
-Does this mean you can just turn up with nothing more than English fluency, a backpack and expect to find a well-paid job teaching English?
+Does this mean you can just turn up with nothing more than English fluency and a backpack, expecting to find a well-paid job teaching English?
 Absolutely not.
 But what it does mean is that, even for those without a degree, finding teaching jobs shouldn’t be too difficult.

 The most commonly asked for qualifications in Italy are:

 - A TEFL certification (usually a 120-hour course as a minimum)